satzlich/swift-rohan/Sources/Rohan/Playground.md

 - Bibliography
     - semantic
-        - a collection of literature entries
+        - a collection of `BibEntry`'s
     - intrinsic
         - the collection of literature entries
-            - essential part: the label names
+            - essential part: the "citation keys"
     - interaction
-        - Reference "cites" a literature entry by specifying a "label name"
+        - Reference "cites" a literature entry by specifying a "citation key"

 - BulletList
     - intrinsic
-        - a list of items where each item is a content
+        - a list of contents (called items)
     - extrinsic
         - level of indentation

 - Citation
     - intrinsic
-        - label name
+        - "citation key": String
     - extrinsic
         - reference text / link to a literature entry